AitchisonLab/feature-per-cell/README.md

     `conda info | grep -i 'base environment'`

-    For example, if entering that command gives this output: `base environment : /opt/miniconda3 (writable)` then you would edit the line in the  perox-per-cell-macos.sh file to read
+    For example, if entering that command gives this output: `base environment : /opt/miniconda3 (writable)` then you would edit the line in the  feature-per-cell-macos.sh file to read

     `source /opt/miniconda3/etc/profile.d/conda.sh`

- 6) Start using perox-per-cell
+ 6) Start using feature-per-cell

     Installation of the necessary files is complete and now the program can be executed.

-    In a Terminal, run the perox-per-cell program by `cd`’ing to its location, then entering the command `./perox_per_cell_macos.sh`
+    In a Terminal, run the feature-per-cell program by `cd`’ing to its location, then entering the command `./perox_per_cell_macos.sh`

     You may need to adjust the permissions on the file to make it executable, e.g., `chmod +x perox_per_cell_macos.sh`